d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-concise.md

 ## Defining the Model

-Gluon's `rnn` module provides a recurrent neural network implementation (beyond many other sequence models).
+High-level APIs provide a recurrent neural network implementation (beyond many other sequence models).
 We construct the recurrent neural network layer `rnn_layer` with a single hidden layer and 256 hidden units, and initialize the weights.

 ```{.python .input}
 num_hiddens = 256